opensearch-project/documentation-website/_search-plugins/search-pipelines/truncate-hits-processor.md

 The `truncate_hits` response processor discards returned search hits after a given hit count.
 The `truncate_hits` processor  is designed to work together with the
 [`oversample` request processor]({{site.url}}{{site.baseurl}}/search-plugins/oversample-processor/), but may be used on its own.

 The `target_size` parameter (to specify where to truncate) is optional.
-If it is not specified, then we'll use the `original_size` variable set by the
+If it is not specified, then OpenSearch uses the `original_size` variable set by the
 `oversample` processor (if available).

-A common usage pattern is to add the `oversample` processor to a request pipeline to fetch a larger set of results, then in the response pipeline, apply a reranking processor (which may now promote results from beyond the the originally-requested top N) or the `collapse` processor (which may discard results after deduplication), then apply the `truncate` processor to return (at most) the originally-requested number of hits.
+A common usage pattern is to add the `oversample` processor to a request pipeline to fetch a larger set of results, then, in the response pipeline, to apply a reranking processor (which may promote results from beyond the the originally requested top N) or the `collapse` processor (which may discard results after deduplication), then apply the `truncate` processor to return (at most) the originally requested number of hits.

 ## Request fields